NVIDIA/cutlass/media/docs/pythonDSL/cute_dsl_general/autotuning_gemm.rst

   (``M``, ``N``).
 When any of these change, the decorated class will re-tune and cache a new best kernel for that combination.
 - Because the tunable parameters are separated into the constructor, the ``@cute.jit`` ``__call__`` takes only the dynamic arguments.
-  Therefore, unlike the decorated CuTeDSL function where it takes both the dynamic and tunable parameters in the signature, the separation here is clearer: the constructor parameters defines the kernel configuration which are used to compile the kernel.
+  Therefore, unlike the decorated CuTeDSL function where it takes both the dynamic and tunable parameters in the signature, the separation here is clearer: the constructor parameters define the kernel configuration used to compile the kernel.
   Then, ``__call__`` takes the dynamic arguments that may change per execution.